 Meet our Board Members

-Elizabeth Hitzeman, Vice President, was elected to the board in April 2015 and re-elected in 2019.
+Elizabeth Hitzeman, President, was elected to the board in April 2015 and re-elected in 2019 and 2023.
 She is a retired educator who dedicated 26 years to the development of young minds in Homer Community Consolidated School District 33C.
 She and her husband, Kurt, moved to Homer Glen in 1978 when his engineering position brought them to the area.
 They raised two daughters here and built both of their homes here because they fell in love with the community atmosphere.

 Mrs. Hitzeman received her Bachelor of Arts degree in Education from the University of Illinois at Chicago and subsequently earned an additional 63 hours in postgraduate study in the fields of technology and education.
 Before moving to Homer Glen in 1978, Mrs. Hitzeman worked in management, overseeing multiple departments for Bell and Howell Schools in their Home Study Division in Chicago.
 She joined the Homer 33C family in 1988, teaching sixth graders up until her retirement in June, 2014.
 She estimates she taught 1,700 students during the course of her career.
 In 2006, she was named recipient of the Teacher Recognition Award from the Give Something Back Foundation.